 Cash Money was founded by brothers Bryan “Birdman” Williams and Ronald “Slim” Williams in 1992.
 The new Latin division is a joint venture with Taste Music Group and major label support from Republic Records.

 “Urban Latin music is taking a similar course as we saw with Hip Hop during the 80s and 90s as it grew, evolved and fought to be accepted in the mainstream,” Slim tells Billboard.

-"It's not just reggaeton anymore, it’s now evolving its subgenres (such as Latin Trap) and making them popular culture.
-At Cash Money we saw all that from the start in Hip Hop and we’re excited to adapt our lessons in helping develop Latin talent that also stands grounded in the Hip Hop world from day 1.
-With the guidance of various long-time Latin music experts such as Carlos Rivas, who is Cash Money’s Latin A&R, as well as our counterparts at Republic and Universal Latin we’re excited to venture into this new space as a label."
+“It’s not just reggaeton anymore, it’s now evolving its subgenres (such as Latin Trap) and making them popular culture.
+At Cash Money, we saw all that from the start in Hip Hop and we’re excited to adapt our lessons in helping develop Latin talent that also stands grounded in the Hip Hop world from day 1.
+With the guidance of various long-time Latin music experts such as Carlos Rivas, who is Cash Money’s Latin A&R, as well as our counterpart at Republic we’re excited to venture into this new space as a label.”

 As one of Hip-Hop’s reputable record labels, Cash Money has been home to some of the industry’s biggest names including Drake, Lil’ Wayne, and Nicki Minaj.
 Now, the label thinks it can transfer its know-how to the Latin market.

 “Slim and Baby have the ability to spot talent like no other, they’ve proven that for many years,” Vernon Brown, Cash Money’s long-time attorney, and business manager, tells Billboard.
 “There’s a big confidence and commitment behind anything they touch.
 I think the ability to now bring Latin artists and see the merge is only going to be a positive result for any artist.”